featbit/featbit-react-client-sdk/README.md

   asyncWithFbProvider does not support deferInitialization.
 You must initialize asyncWithFbProvider at the app entry point prior to rendering to ensure flags and the client are ready at the beginning of your app.

-  By deferring SDK initialization, you def
--
-- er all steps which take place as part of SDK initialization, including reading flag values from local storage and sending the SDK's ready event.
+  By deferring SDK initialization, you defer all steps which take place as part of SDK initialization, including reading flag values from local storage and sending the SDK's ready event.

   The one exception to this rule is that the SDK continues to load bootstrapped flag values as long as the bootstrapped values are provided as a map of flag keys and values.
 If you indicate that the SDK should bootstrap flags from local storage, this will not happen until the SDK initializes.